Meet the Visionary Minds Shaping Our Future Direction

 Cynthia Lum, Professor of Criminology, Law, and Society and Director of the Center for Evidence-Based Crime Policy at George Mason University

-Professor Lum is an elected Fellow of the American Society of Criminology.
-She is an appointed member of the Committee on Law and Justice (CLAJ) for the National Academies of Sciences (NAS), and has served on the NAS’s ad hoc committees on Proactive Policing and Evidence to Advance Reform in the Global Security and Justice Sectors.
-She is an appointed member of the Council on Criminal Justice's Policing Task Force, a Board Director for the National Police Foundation, and has served numerous elected and appointed positions within the American Society of Criminology.
+She is an elected Fellow of the American Society of Criminology and served on the Committee on Law and Justice (CLAJ) of the National Academies of Sciences (NAS).
+Her national service includes appointments to the NAS’s ad hoc committees on Proactive Policing and Evidence to Advance Reform in the Global Security and Justice Sectors.
+Dr. Lum is also a member of the Council on Criminal Justice's Policing Task Force, a Board Director for the National Policing Institute, and has held numerous leadership roles within the American Society of Criminology.

-She is the founding editor of Translational Criminology Magazine and was the first North American Editor for the Oxford Journal Policing: A Journal of Policy and Practice.
-Dr. Lum is a Fulbright alum and is the co-Founder/Director of the International Summer School for Policing Scholarship, developed with Nick Fyfe at the Scottish Institute for Policing Research and with partners at Arizona State University.
+Dr. Lum is the founding editor of Translational Criminology Magazine and was the first North American Editor of Policing: A Journal of Policy and Practice (Oxford).
+She is a Fulbright alumna and co-founder of the International Summer School for Policing Scholarship, developed in collaboration with Nick Fyfe of the Scottish Institute for Policing Research and partners at Arizona State University.

 Cynthia Lum